EvHaus/doby-grid/README.md

 - Ability to sort by more than 1 column at a time (multi-sort)
 - Ability to group rows by a column value (including nested groups)
 - Ability to double-click on column separator to maximize the column based its contents
+- Ability to resize rows and insert rows of any height
 - Easily integrates with i18n libraries
-- (TOOD) Variable row heights and dynamic row scaling
 - (TODO) Full keyboard navigation
 - (TODO) Support for editing and creating new rows, cells and columns on the fly just like a spreadsheet
 - (TODO) Support for Backbone.Collection objects as data sets (including remote data fetching)